Latest Developments

 Latest situation

-The underlying consumer price inflation rate stayed moderate in the first two months of 2024.
-While prices of meals out and takeaway food continued to see relatively fast increases, prices of basic food declined from a year earlier.
+The underlying consumer price inflation was modest in March.
+While prices of meals out and takeaway food continued to rise relatively fast, prices of basic food edged down from a year earlier.
 Prices of energy-related items fell further.
 Price pressures on other major components remained broadly in check.

-Looking ahead, overall inflation should remain moderate in the near term.
-While domestic costs may face some upward pressures as the Hong Kong economy continues to grow, external price pressures should ease further.
+Looking ahead, overall inflation should stay contained in the near term.
+Domestic costs may face some upward pressures as the Hong Kong economy continues to grow.
+External price pressures should remain on a broad downward trend, though heightened geopolitical tensions will bring uncertainties.
 The Government will continue to monitor the situation.

 Labour market (PDF) (Excel)